-On this day in 1959, Queen Elizabeth herself presided over the grand opening ceremony for the Deas Island Tunnel, known today as the George Massey Tunnel.
+On this day in 1959, Her Majesty Queen Elizabeth II herself presided over the grand opening ceremony for the Deas Island Tunnel, known today as the George Massey Tunnel.

 The premier [W.A.C.
 Bennett] handed the Queen a costly pair of silver scissors, and she gave him a dime for them.
 The coin-for-scissors trade is an old British custom, which holds that if the giver of a cutting implement does not receive a coin in return, the friendship between the giver and the receiver will be cut.
 [Source: Vancouver History]